20 Honest Movies About Mental Illness

 Charlie Bartlett (2007)

-A precocious troublemaker (played by Anton Yelchin) attending public high school for the first time becomes the personal therapist and pharmacist to classmates in need.
+A precocious troublemaker (played by Anton Yelchin) attending public high school for the first time becomes the personal therapist and pharmacist to his classmates in need.

-How it is honest about mental illness: Director Jon Poll’s underrated coming-of-age dramedy Charlie Bartlett came out at a time when themes of depression, obsessive behavior, sex addiction, and other mental health issues were rarely told from the point of view of high school students, and in such a boldly authentic and encouraging way.
+How it is honest about mental illness: Director Jon Poll’s underrated coming-of-age dramedy Charlie Bartlett came out at a time when themes of depression, obsessive behavior, sex addiction, and other mental health issues were rarely told from the point of view of high school students and in such a boldly authentic and encouraging way.

 Stream Charlie Bartlett on Tubi.